 Use Microfiber Cloths

 Paper towels and disposable dusting cloths are wasteful.
-For your cleaning needs, opt for microfiber clothes instead.
-They’re ideal for cleanliness, since they’re made of tiny strands that reach into crevices and provide millions of little pockets within the fabric to hold dirt particles.
+For your cleaning needs, opt for microfiber cloths instead.
+They’re ideal since they’re made of tiny strands that reach into crevices, and provide millions of little pockets within the fabric to hold dirt particles.
 New technology makes cleaning a breeze with microfiber cloth.

 Turn Down Freebies

 Look around your home and take note of all the “freebies.”
 From company logo pens to real estate notepads, these marketing tactics have worked on you!
 The more you say no, the less you add to the demand to make more.
 Here are 12 unique uses for free stuff from The Home Depot.

 A lot of waste goes into wrapping a gift.
 There’s the box, the wrapping paper, the tissue, the ribbon and so much more.
 The next time you receive a beautifully wrapped gift, save these accessories and reuse them to wrap someone else’s!
 Take a look at these 12 brilliant ways to reuse cardboard boxes.

 Bills are another contributor to a stacked mailbox of wasteful paper.
 Opt for paperless billing for everything from your credit card to your cell phone bill.
 Here are 10 more tips for going paperless at home.

 The thought of giving up toilet paper to achieve a zero waste lifestyle may sound scary, but it’s actually practical when you think of its replacement!
 Consider cutting way back on your toilet paper usage by installing a bidet attachment.
 What is a bidet anyway?
 Americans haven’t caught on yet, but it’s time we do.